yuzu-emu/yuzu-emu.github.io/site/content/entry/yuzu-progress-report-jun-2022/index.md

 With the intention of helping new users adapt to yuzu, Docteh {{< gh-hovercard "8405" "renamed the status bar" >}} `DOCK` text (which used to only change colour to reflect its status,), to `DOCKED/HANDHELD`.
 Now the current emulated status is clearer, and users won’t confuse it when using dark or light themes.
 Making things easier to understand must never be underestimated.
-Car makers should try it.
+Car makers should try it someday.

-pics
+{{< single-title-imgs
+    "The devil is in the details"
+    "./dockbug.png"
+    "./dockfix.png"
+    >}}

 Translation shenanigans always manage to slip.
 The first time yuzu is opened, it will display a big folder with a plus icon, asking the user to add the location of their game dumps.
 The text of this message failed to re-translate if the user changed the interface language from `Emulation > Configure… > General > UI > Interface Language`.
 Solving this {{< gh-hovercard "8449" "took a couple of changes in how the window handles re-translation." >}}

-pics
+{{< single-title-imgs
+    "Good way to learn another language!"
+    "./addbug.png"
+    "./addfix.png"
+    >}}

 Docteh is also sneaking {{< gh-hovercard "8427" "some preliminary work for migrating to Qt6" >}} in the future.
 The `QDesktopWidget` class is [now officially deprecated](https://doc.qt.io/qt-5/qdesktopwidget.html), so `QScreen` takes its place.